gradle/gradle/design-docs/managed-model.md

         List<String> getItems()
     }

-whereas a write-only property is defined using both a getter and a setter:
+whereas a read-write property is defined using both a getter and a setter:

     @Managed
     interface ReadWriteProperty {